-- Mild burning
+Mild burning

-Introduce it to your skin gradually as it might cause skin sensitivity.
+> Introduce it to your skin gradually as it might cause skin sensitivity.
 Start with a twice-a-week routine and stick to it for the first two months.
 You can also talk to your doctor and get an idea about how to use it properly.

-Also, before you start using tretinoin, be aware of the following things.
+> Also, before you start using tretinoin, be aware of the following things.

-Things To Consider Before Using Tretinoin
+> Things To Consider Before Using Tretinoin

-- In case you are considering any facial treatment, such as laser treatments or chemical peels, don’t forget to consult your doctor and inform them that you are using tretinoin.
+> - In case you are considering any facial treatment, such as laser treatments or chemical peels, don’t forget to consult your doctor and inform them that you are using tretinoin.
 Tretinoin might interfere with other skin treatments, and the doctor might suggest you stop using it for a certain time before and after you undergo the facial treatment.

-- Avoid using tretinoin if you are pregnant.
+> - Avoid using tretinoin if you are pregnant.

-- Tretinoin and other retinoids exfoliate your skin and make it sensitive to the sun.
+> - Tretinoin and other retinoids exfoliate your skin and make it sensitive to the sun.
 So, use sun protection and try not to expose your skin to the sun for long periods to prevent damage.
-Use a sunscreen that has at least SPF 30.
-Cover your face with hats and scarves while going out.
+Use a sunscreen that has at least SPF 30 and consider wearing a hat when outdoors.